AnsarSKETCHzz/AnsarSKETCHzz/README.md

 ## 👨‍💻 About Me
 - 🎓 Second-year B.Tech student in Computer Science and IoT
 - 🔌 Interested in IoT, Embedded Systems, and Automation
-- 🎨 Learning Graphic Design using Canva
+- 🎨 Graphic designer focused on integrating clean aesthetics and visual design into digital products, including websites and user interfaces
-- 🚀 Actively looking for internships and hands-on projects
+- 🚀 Working as a graphic design intern with two companies, strengthening my aesthetic judgment and design execution, while actively pursuing roles in high-tech organizations

 ---